MustafaHusain942/PBl-2/README.md

 # 🧠 NeuroInsight

 **NeuroInsight** is an intelligent web application built to assist healthcare professionals, radiologists, and researchers in detecting brain tumors from MRI images using deep learning.
-With support for multiple pre-trained CNN models like **DenseNet**, **MobileNet**, and **VGG19**, the platform enables efficient classification of brain tumor types for better diagnosis support.
+With support for multiple pre-trained CNN models, the platform enables efficient classification of brain tumor types for better diagnosis support.

-By uploading an MRI scan, the app processes the image through a chosen deep learning model to classify the condition, enhancing diagnostic speed and consistency.
+When an MRI scan is uploaded, the app processes the image through a deep learning model to classify the condition, enhancing diagnostic speed and consistency.
 NeuroInsight is designed to bridge medical imaging and AI, aiming to support timely and data-driven healthcare decisions.

 ---